 How do you choose which civil engineering field is best for you?
 A lot will depend on your personal preferences: what modules and projects did you enjoy from your course?
 What did you enjoy or not enjoy from your internships?

 But it’s worth noting that the number of graduate jobs in each field varies each year.
-As engineering employers only hire into areas where they have a pipeline of projects in place, you may well find more vacancies in areas where there is stable demand, no matter what happens with Brexit or the wider economy.These areas include UK-based projects in infrastructure (bridges, highways, rail and so on), the energy sectors, water and public health.
+As engineering employers only hire into areas where they have a pipeline of projects in place, you may well find more vacancies in areas where there is stable demand, no matter what happens with Brexit or the wider economy.These areas include UK-based projects in infrastructure (bridges, highways, rail and so on), the energy sectors and water.
 However, it’s worth investigating how individual employers are performing in different specialisms and locations; even parts of the industry that are suffering overall may have a handful of firms that are growing and need engineers.